cbfacademy/intro-to-java-course/exercises/java-exceptions/README.md

 A[0] = 0;
 ```

-The above code produces a (choose 1):
+The above code produces (choose 1):

 - [ ] an error
 - [ ] a checked exception